Visual Studio Orcas is getting closer

 New C# language features such as extension methods, automatic properties and more.
 In short, it’s about enabling shorter syntax while retaining same semantics.

 Want to give it a try?
-The lastest beta is the March 2007 CTP.
+The latest beta is the March 2007 CTP.